RotorHazard/RotorHazard/README.md

 RotorHazard consists of three primary components: Timing hardware, server, and frontend interface. **Most users will begin with RotorHazard by building or buying timing hardware and then installing the server software on it.**

 > [!IMPORTANT]
 > Live documentation may contain information that does not apply to the current release.
-For documentation relating to the *current stable version only*, follow the [Documentation](https://github.com/RotorHazard/RotorHazard/releases/latest#documentation) link on the [lastest-release page](https://github.com/RotorHazard/RotorHazard/releases/latest).
+For documentation relating to the *current stable version only*, follow the [Documentation](https://github.com/RotorHazard/RotorHazard/releases/latest#documentation) link on the [latest-release page](https://github.com/RotorHazard/RotorHazard/releases/latest).

 ### Timing Hardware